hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ## Additional Personas for Terraform Enterprise

-In addition to the personas listed in the Terraform Cloud Security Model, Terraform enterprise requires two additional personas required for managing and administering the application.
+In addition to the personas listed in the Terraform Cloud Security Model, Terraform enterprise requires two additional personas for managing and administering the application.

 ### Infrastructure Admin